PearceKof/Webserv/README.md

 ## Features

 - Fully compliant with HTTP/1.1
-- Non-blocking server operations using epoll()
+- Non-blocking server operations using kqueue and kevent
 - Configurable server settings via a configuration file
 - Multi-port listening capabilities
 - Support for GET, POST, and DELETE methods